EthanKelly01/EthanKelly01/README.md

 <img width="47%" align="left" src="https://cdn.discordapp.com/attachments/776593335456366612/968605228465274950/0124181011a.jpg">
 <img width="47%" align="right" src="https://cdn.discordapp.com/attachments/776593335456366612/968605582900752414/0124181011_HDR.jpg">

-<br><br><br><br><br><br><br><br><br><br><br><br><br>Grade 12 was focused on OOP concepts and teamwork, and once I learned OOP I could never go back.
+<br><br><br><br><br><br><br><br><br><br><br><br>Grade 12 was focused on OOP concepts and teamwork, and once I learned OOP I could never go back.
 I fondly remember a project from this time where teams would compete to write AI for a competitive BattleBots style videogame in which each team consists of 4 bots with individual health, movement, and identical AIs running separately.
 At the end of the project, the teacher pit the teams against each other in a battle royal where the best AI team wins.
 Good times.<br><br>

 I came to Ontario Tech as a game development student hoping to learn game engine tech, and eventually transferred programs into computer science.
 I now spend most of my time working on a mountain of small side projects.